p4lang/p4c/backends/p4tools/modules/testgen/README.md

 Coverage tracking can also be used to identify dead code in the program.
 If P4Testgen does not achieve 100% coverage within a reasonable amount of time (say 10k tests or an hour of test generation) one can use the  `--print-coverage` to emit the nodes which can not be covered.
 Often, P4Testgen simply does have control-plane support for the node, but in many cases the code may simply not executable.

 ## Limitations
-P4Testgen only performs functional validation for single inputs.
-It does not support tests which involve multiple packets as input.
-It also does not support generating any performance or resource usage tests.
-Target-specific limitations are documented in the corresponding relevant target-folder or Github issue.
+- P4Testgen performs functional validation for single-packet inputs only.
+It does not support tests that require multiple input packets.
+- P4Testgen does not generate performance or resource-usage tests.
+- If a P4 program applies the same table more than once for a single input packet, P4Testgen generates at most one table entry for that table (on the first apply call) and reuses it for later apply calls on the same path.
+- Target-specific limitations are documented in the corresponding target folder and GitHub issues.

 ## Further Reading
 P4Testgen has been published at SIGCOMM 2023.
-The paper describing the tool is available [here](https://arxiv.org/abs/2211.15300).
+The paper describing the tool is available [here](https://dl.acm.org/doi/10.1145/3603269.3604834).

 A talk is also available on Youtube: [p4testgen: Automated Test Generation for Real-World P4 Data Planes](https://www.youtube.com/watch?v=yucl3azbh8Q)